neo-project/docs/tutorials/en-us/migration.md

 # Migration from Neo Legacy to Neo N3

-This document is intended to guide developers in migrating the global assets NEO and GAS on the Neo Legacy chain to the Neo N3 chain via the cross-chain technology.
+This tutorial is intended to guide developers in migrating the global assets NEO and GAS on the Neo Legacy chain to the Neo N3 chain via the cross-chain technology.

 ## Exchange to nNEO / cGAS